Start typing and hit "Enter" to search.

 How to apply for the health and care worker visa

-The process of applying for a Skilled Worker visa from outside of the UK is completed online on the Home Office website5.
+The process of applying for a Skilled Worker visa from outside of the UK is completed online on the Home Office website.
 You will be in a position to complete and submit your application once you have your job offer, Certificate of Sponsorship, and the supporting information listed below.
 If necessary, you can complete part of the application and save your progress, allowing you to complete the process at a later date.

 The application steps are as follows: